duanegoodner/btrfs-restic/README.md

 ```

 ### 6. Enter values in `btrfs_restic.env`
-Create a .env file in the project root directory, with the following variable assignments:
+Create file `./etc/btrfs_restic.env` (Note the path is under the project root, not under `/etc`)  with the following variable assignments:

 ```shell
 RESTIC_SERVER=192.168.2.3